p-n-c/paint-assistant/README.md

 This is a simple HTTP server that has no dependencies, and runs in a node.js environment.

-To run the server, run this command in the terminal:
+To start the server, run this command in the terminal:

 `node src/server.js`